diegozea/MIToS.jl/docs/src/MSA.md

 #                            012345
 ```

-MIToS `read` and `parse` functions deletes the insert columns, but they do the mapping of
+MIToS `read` and `parse` functions delete the insert columns, but they do the mapping
-each residue to its residue number before deleting insert columns if `generatemapping` is
+between each residue and its residue number before deleting insert columns when `generatemapping` is
 `true`.
 If you don't set `useidcoordinates` to `true`, the residue first `i` residue will
 be 1 instead of 3 in the previous example.